Should Human Doctors be Replaced by Automated Ones?

 Part A: Exploring Kialo Discussions (1 class period)

-1. Split the class into groups of 4-6 and assign each group either a “pro-automation” or an “anti-automation” discussion.
-If possible, there should be an equal number of “pro” and “anti” groups.
+1. Split the class into groups of 4-6 and assign each group either a pro-automation or an anti-automation discussion.
+If possible, there should be an equal number of pro-automation and anti-automation groups.

 Part B: Developing Kialo Discussion (1 class period)

-1. Go over Part B of student instructions.
+1. Go over Part B of the student instructions.

 2. Direct student groups to begin developing their assigned discussion clones.
 Give students approximately 25 minutes to add 3 new claims each or about 15 per group.

-Tip: You can keep track of how many claims each student has added by pressing the button in the top-left of the discussion and looking at the “Tasks” tab.
+You can keep track of how many claims each student has added by pressing the Discussion Menu icon in the top-left of the discussion and looking at the Tasks tab.

 Optional differentiation: You can require students to not only link sources in their claims, but to provide properly formatted academic citations in the Quote/Note box.